Green Lifestyle in Boulder

 Partners for a Clean Environment, or PACE, is a voluntary, non-regulatory program that provides public recognition and technical assistance to all Boulder County businesses by helping them save money and resources, increase energy and water efficiency, reduce waste and prevent pollution.
 To get your business plugged in to savings and recognition, or for a list of certified businesses, call the PACE help-line at 303-786-PACE.

 Many cities offer recycle bins in popular public spots, but in 2012, the City of Boulder's Local Environmental Action Division (LEAD), in partnership with the Parks and Recreation Department, took it a step further, installing compost bins at three sites on the Pearl Street Mall.
 The bins are part of a pilot project to decrease waste and raise awareness about Boulder's goal to become a zero-waste community.
-For more information about the city's zero-waste initiatives, call Jamie Harkins at 303-441-1846 or visit www.bouldercolorado.gov/lead.
+Learn more about the City's zero-waste ordinance here.

 Information obtained from the City of Boulder's website, at https://bouldercolorado.gov/, "The Insider's Guide to Boulder & Rocky Mountain National Park" by The Daily Camera, the Boulder League of Women Voters, and the City of Boulder's Environmental Enforcement Office at 303-441-3239.